KartDev/KartDev.github.io/README.md

 # KartDev.github.io
-A blog / portfolio where I document my journey into software development and programming as a total beginner.
+A blog / portfolio where I document my journey into web design and software development as a total beginner.